Alphonse de Lamartine: July Monarchy

+Second Republic

 He was briefly in charge of the government during the turbulence of 1848.
 He was Minister of Foreign Affairs from 24 February 1848 to 11 May 1848.
 Due to his great age, Jacques-Charles Dupont de l'Eure, Chairman of the Provisional Government, effectively delegated many of his duties to Lamartine.
 He was then a member of the Executive Commission, the political body which served as France's joint Head of State.

-Lamartine was instrumental in the founding of the Second Republic of France, having met with Republican Deputies and journalists in the Hôtel de Ville to agree on the makeup of its provisional government.
+Lamartine was instrumental in the founding of the Second Republic, having met with republican deputies and journalists in the Hôtel de Ville to agree on the makeup of its provisional government.
 Lamartine himself was chosen to declare the Republic in traditional form in the balcony of the Hôtel de Ville, and ensured the continuation of the Tricolour as the flag of the nation.

-On 25 February 1848 Lamartine said about the Tricolour Flag:
+On 25 February 1848, Lamartine said about the Tricolour Flag:

-During his term as a politician in the Second Republic, he led efforts that culminated in the abolition of slavery and the death penalty, as well as the enshrinement of the right to work and the short-lived national workshop programs.
+During his term as a politician of the Second Republic, he led efforts that culminated in the abolition of slavery and the death penalty, as well as the enshrinement of the right to work and the short-lived national workshop programs.
 A political idealist who supported democracy and pacifism, his moderate stance on most issues caused many of his followers to desert him.
-He was an unsuccessful candidate in the presidential election of 10 December 1848, receiving fewer than 19,000 votes and losing to Louis Napoléon Bonaparte.
+He was an unsuccessful candidate in the 1848 presidential election, receiving fewer than 19,000 votes and losing to Louis Napoléon Bonaparte.
 He subsequently retired from politics and dedicated himself to literature.